tstand product prototypes industrial design

 3D prints

 3D prints, particularly when done locally, have very fast turn around times, sometimes as soon as next day delivery.
-They are great for understanding the size and shape of an object.
+As product prototypes, they are great for understanding the size and shape of an object.
 They are built layer by layer, allowing them to produce any geometry.
-That said, this layer by layer construction means they behave differently than parts that are moulded, additionally not all materials can be 3D printed.
+That said, this layer by layer construction means they behave differently than parts that are molded, additionally not all materials can be 3D printed.
 Snaps and other mechanisms will not perform in the same way as they will on the production parts.
 The layers are also noticeable on surfaces and leaving them rough.
 To turn a 3D print into an appearance model it must be sanded, and in some cases melted in acetone fumes to achieve a smooth surface.

 Pros